Dong-Richard/sprint-2-echo/README.md

 ### tableConverter()
 tableConverter is a helper method that will generate the HTML for a table containing the data in currentCSV.

+### loadCSV()
+loadCSV will load the requested csv into memory from the filepath.

+### searchCSV()
+searchCSV is the placeholder search function.
+In this function, the real code would call the backend and search the CSV in memory for instances of the search query at the specified column, and have it return a 2D array of numbers or strings.
+In this code, since we're mocking, we just return a 2d array with the first row of the loaded csv.

 ## Known Bugs